 If you're a NJ resident, pay close attention.
 NJ has a historically strict gambling and insurance regulatory framework that creates unique traps for prediction market traders.

 The NJ Insurance/Wagering Distinction.
 NJ classifies contracts on uncertain future events in two buckets: (1) Insurance, where you have an insurable interest and the contract indemnifies you against loss, and (2) Wagering, where you have no insurable interest and the contract is purely speculative.
-Prediction markets are almost certainly wagering under NJ law, not insurance.
+Prediction markets are most likely wagering on current NJ enforcement posture, though as of July 2026 NJ has issued no income-tax guidance on the question - treat the NJ category as provisional, not insurance.

 The Trap for NJ Residents.
 If you use Approach 1 (Section 1256) federally, you get favorable 60/40 rates on your federal return.
 But NJ may not recognize Section 1256 treatment for prediction markets and could tax the full amount at ordinary income rates (up to 10.75%).
 You could pay federal tax at favorable rates and NJ tax at unfavorable rates.